-1. The proposed use is consistent with the Provincial Policy Statement for reasons outlined in Section 3.1:
+1. The proposed use is consistent with the Provincial Policy Statement for reasons outlined in Section 3.1;

-- 2. The proposed Official Plan Amendment to the City of Windsor Official Plan to add High Profile dwellings as a permitted use will not have any negative impacts to the surrounding land uses as outlined in Section 3.2 and Section 3.5; - 3.
-The proposed Official Plan Amendment to the East Riverside Planning Area Secondary Plan to add the additional permitted use of multiple dwellings greater than 4-storeys in height and a permitted density of 187 units per net hectare will not have any negative impacts to the surrounding land uses as outlined in Section 3.3 and Section 3.5; - 4.
-The proposed Zoning By-law Amendment from Residential District 1.1 (RD1.1) to a site-specific Residential District 3.3 (RD3.3) will maintain most of the existing zoning provisions, but with the following site-specific provisions: - Increase in maximum building height from 24.0m to 44.0m; - Reduction in minimum landscaped open space from 35.0% to 30.0%; and - Reduction in minimum parking rate from 1.25 spaces per dwelling unit to 1.21 spaces per dwelling unit.
+- 2. The proposed use is consistent with the policies in the City of Windsor Official Plan for reasons outlined in Section 3.2 and Section 3.3; - 3.
+The proposed Official Plan Amendment to the East Riverside Planning Area Secondary Plan to increase the maximum permitted density to 130 dwelling units per hectare and to increase the maximum permitted height to 12-storeys on the Subject Site will not have any negative impacts to the surrounding land uses as outlined in Section 3.5; - 4.
+The proposed Zoning By-law Amendment from Residential District 1.2 with a holding symbol (HRD1.2) and Development Reserve District 1.1 (DRD1.1) to a site specific Residential District 3.3 (RD3.3) will maintain all but one (1) of the existing zoning provisions, including the following: - Increase in maximum building height from 30.0m to 48.0m. - 5.
+The proposed Zoning By-Law Amendment respects the land use compatibility and site suitability directives of Official Plan, supporting healthy, complete neighbourhoods; - 6.

-As outlined in Section 3.4;

-- 5. The proposed Zoning By-Law Amendment respects the land use compatibility and site suitability directives of Official Plan, supporting healthy, complete neighbourhoods; - 6.
 The proposed development will add to the vitality of the area while supporting the efficient use of land and existing infrastructure.
 The proposed development takes advantage of existing infrastructure and community facilities; - 7.
 The proposed infill development promotes compact form and intensification.
 Nearby amenities will encourage residents to use active transportation and transit, minimizing the number and length of vehicle trips; - 8.
-Through urban design of the existing area, the proposed development will promote a sense of place and will serve the neighbouring residents while fitting in with the character of the neighbourhood; - The site is physically suitable and strategically located along an arterial road, which is also classified as a City Corridor; - 10.
-The proposed development introduces new housing options to the neighbourhood allowing more residents to enter into the neighbourhood or to remain in place.
-The proposed density will provide much needed housing stock to the area and will contribute to the growth and vitality of the neighbourhood;
+Through urban design of the existing area, the proposed development will promote a sense of place and will serve the neighbouring residents while fitting in with the character of the neighbourhood; - 9.
+The site is physically suitable and strategically located along an arterial road (Wyandotte Street East), which is also classified as a City Corridor, as well as a collector road (Clover Avenue); - 10.
+The proposed development introduces new housing options to the neighourhood allowing more residents to enter into the neighbourhood or to remain in place.
+The proposed density will provide much needed housing stock to the area and will contribute to the growth and vitality of the neighbourhood; - 11.
+The proposed residential development support public transportation as the Subject Site is located along an existing transit route; - 12.
+The proposed development is compatible with the surrounding land uses and is consistent with the mix of land uses evident in the surrounding area; and

-- 11. The proposed residential development support public transportation as the Subject Site is located along an existing transit route; - 12.
-The proposed development is compatible with the surrounding land uses and is consistent with the mix of land uses evident in the surrounding area; and - 13.
-The Applicant will proceed with Site Plan Control Approval following adoption of the Official Plan Amendment and the Zoning By-law Amendment.
+13. The Applicant will proceed with Removal of Holding, Site Plan Control Approval, and Draft Plan of Condominium following adoption of the Official Plan Amendment and the Zoning By-law Amendment.